 Phone: (02) 8021 5944

-Mary's Pizzeria is Sydney’s best pizza restaurant.
-Having received over 2000 Google reviews and a 4.4-star restaurant rating, the pizzeria has solidified itself as the foremost pizza place for Sydneysiders and the as the number one in our list.
+Bella Brutta is Sydney's best pizza restaurant.
+Having received over 637 Google reviews and a 4.6-star restaurant rating, the pizzeria has solidified itself as the best for Sydneysiders.

 A pizza’s toppings are where the magic happens.
 Traditionally, pizza toppings are simplistic and mirror the colours of the Italian flag: Tomato sauce, fresh basil, mozzarella cheese and tomato green, white and red, quartered with your preference of fine meats.

-Pizza al Taglio offers the finest pizza in Surry Hills.
-Ranked 9th in our list, the pizzeria prides itself in serving gourmet and authentic Italian pizzas made from age old traditions.
+Al Taglio offers the finest pizza in Surry Hills.
+The pizzeria prides itself in serving gourmet and authentic Italian pizzas made from age-old traditions.